nvana/react-drop-table/README.md

 # react-drop-table
-React component that allow file management
+React component that drag and drop in table.

 ## API
 | Property     | Description                                                                                                                         | Type     | Default |